lmc-eu/steward/README.md

         }
     }
 ```
-Don't forget to create the `selenium-tests/tests/` directory and to run `composer dump-autoload` afterward.
+Don't forget to create the `selenium-tests/tests/` directory and to run `composer dump-autoload` afterwards.

-Now the test itself (place it to `selenium-tests/tests/` directory):
+For the test itself, place it in the `selenium-tests/tests/` directory:

 ```php
 <?php